movementlabsxyz/MIP/MIP/mip-74/README.md

 ![alt text](overview.png)
 _Figure 1: Architecture of the Rate Limitation_

-### Actors, components and Trust assumptions
+### Actors, Components and Trust assumptions

 We assume the following trust assumptions:

 1. The Governance contract is implemented correctly.
-1. The Bridge contract and the L2-Minter contract are implemented correctly.
+1. The Bridge contract and the L2 Native Bridge contract are implemented correctly.
 1. The Governance Operator is trusted.
 For example it COULD be a multisig human.
-1. The Relayer is trusted and automated.
+1. The Relayer is a trusted software component.

 ### Risks and mitigation strategies